vuongducphuong/documentation/content/applications/websites/ecommerce/ecommerce_management/performance.rst

 Performance monitoring
 ======================

-Odoo integrates a variety of tools to analyze and improve the performance of your eCommerce website.
+Leansoft integrates a variety of tools to analyze and improve the performance of your eCommerce website.

 Performance analysis tools